ATV Insurance Claims

-If you are in an accident caused by another driver who is not insured or does not have enough insurance to pay for damages and your medical costs, you will need to rely on your uninsured/underinsured motorists coverage, if you've opted to purchase it.
+If you are in an accident caused by another driver who isn't insured or doesn't have enough insurance to pay for the damage and your medical costs, you will need to rely on your uninsured/underinsured motorist coverage, if you've opted to purchase it.

-An independent agent in our network can explain your coverage and how it would help you after an incident with your ATV.
+An independent agent can explain your coverage and how it would help you after an incident with your ATV.
 Depending on your package of coverage, you may have more or less insurance protection than described above.

 Use the following handy checklist to ensure that you have everything you need in the event of an accident or injury out on the trails.
 The items you should have on hand include: